 - Anal ultrasound — Evaluates the structure of the sphincter and surrounding tissue.
 This is useful to produce images of the internal and external anatomy of the anal sphincter.

-- Defecography evaluates how well stool is evacuated from the rectum.
+- MRI Defecography — Evaluates how well stool is evacuated from the rectum.

-- Urodynamics are bladder studies that measure bladder pressures during bladder filling and emptying to aid in determining the cause of urinary symptoms.
+- Urodynamics — Bladder studies that measure bladder pressures during bladder filling and emptying to aid in determining the cause of urinary symptoms.

-- Cystoscopy is a test which allows the inside of the bladder and urethra to be visualized.
+- Cystoscopy — Test that allows the inside of the bladder and urethra to be visualized.